jgomes94/Cookbook-/README.md

-angularUdemy

-Amazing web app built based on the the complete guide to angular 2 course from Udemy.
+Amazing web app built on Angular 5.

-The idea of this app is to have a shopping list and a recipe Book
+The ideia is to have a Recipe and a shopping list in the same App.